 └── CreateImageTarget.cs

-- According to Assets directory name
+- According to the Assets directory name

 using System;